-7. The following terms are used in this Standard with the meanings specified:
+7 The following terms are used in this Standard with the meanings specified:

-Employee benefits are all forms of consideration given by an enterprise in exchange for service rendered by employees.
+Employee benefits are all forms of consideration given by an entity in exchange for service rendered by employees.

-Short-term employee benefits are employee benefits (other than termination benefits and equity compensation benefits) which fall due wholly within 12 months after the end of the period in which the employees render the related service.
+Short-term employee benefits are employee benefits (other than termination benefits) that are due to be settled within twelve months after the end of the period in which the employees render the related service.

-Post-employment benefits are employee benefits (other than termination benefits and equity compensation benefits) which are payable after the completion of employment.
+Post-employment benefits are employee benefits (other than termination benefits) which are payable after the completion of employment.

-Post-employment benefit plans are formal or informal arrangements under which an enterprise provides post-employment benefits for one or more employees.
+Post-employment benefit plans are formal or informal arrangements under which an entity provides post-employment benefits for one or more employees.

-Defined contribution plans are post-employment benefit plans under which an enterprise pays fixed contributions into a separate entity (a fund) and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods.
+Defined contribution plans are post-employment benefit plans under which an entity pays fixed contributions into a separate entity (a fund) and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods.